modelteam-ai/modelteam.ai/README.md

 ### Extract Skills & Stats from your Code to build your profile

+- Create an account in [modelteam](https://app.modelteam.ai/) if you don't have one
 - Run the following commands to generate your profile.
     - Our AI models run locally on your machine and does not send any data outside your machine.
     - Generates PDF profile for your personal use and a JSON file for creating your modelteam.ai verified profile